- When can I apply?

 - Application form.

 - Two short stories that conform to our guidelines.

-The total workshop fee for the six-week program is $5,150.
-This includes tuition, accommodations, and three meals a day, seven days a week, for the duration of the program.
+The 2023 tuition is $5,150.
+This includes tuition, accommodations, and two meals a day (lunch and dinner), seven days a week, for the duration of the program.
 Many students qualify for financial aid (see below).

 Applicants must pay the workshop fee within two weeks of acceptance.
 If you are awarded a scholarship, the workshop fee will be reduced by the scholarship amount and the reduced fee must be paid within 2 weeks of the day the scholarship was awarded.

-Allow yourself a minimum of one hour.
+Allow yourself 30 to 60 minutes.
 You will be asked to provide personal information and brief answers to the following:

 - Publishing experience (if applicable; not required)

 - Writing habits

 - What you hope to accomplish at Clarion